nikolaf-adsk/MaterialX/source/JsMaterialX/README.md

 Most of these tests were copied over from the Python [main.py tests](../../python/MaterialXTest/main.py).

 #### Setup
-These tests require node.js and npm which can be installed [HERE](https://nodejs.org/en/download/).
+These tests require node.js.
+This is a part of the emscripten environment.
+So make sure to call `emsdk_env` before running the steps described below.

 1. Install the npm packages.
 ```sh